timsun28/DataSciencePort/README.md

 ##### Description
 This task described the process of creating code to store our results in an easy way, so the rest of the team could use them to draw conclusions from them.
-I wasn’t well aware of the different possibilities to visualize the performance of a model, I also had to do some research.
+I was not well aware of the different possibilities to visualize the performance of a model, I also had to do some research.

 ##### Process